 The Nordic peoples lived in Scandinavia and northern Germany in the Viking era, and their faith included an extensive pantheon of violence.
 The Norse connected the cannabis to the female "Priya" - goddess of fertility, love, beauty and sexuality.

 They believed that Feria lived in the flowers of the cannabis, and that the flowering was beneficial for fertility and sacred influence.
-During the Cannabis harvest, the Vikings would hold a big sex festival to honor those, and Latin writers from the period would mark the festivities, but not speculate, on the grounds that they were too crude.
+During the Cannabis harvest, the Vikings would hold a big sex festival to honor those, and Latin writers from the period would mark the festivities, but not speculate, arguing that their character was too crude.

 In August, a Viking ship was discovered that was well preserved at a dig at the Osberg farm in Norway.
 The ship contained the skeletons of two women, apparently of a high class, with cannabis seeds.
 Conventional wisdom is that these are shamans, priestesses of the goddess Priya.